 - Wear gloves when applying hair dye.

-- Don't leave the dye on your head any longer than necessary.
+- Don’t leave the dye on your head any longer than the directions say you should.

 - Rinse your scalp thoroughly with water after use.